Writing

 ‘Then don’t.’

 Curtis looked out of the window.
-A Ford saloon was manoeuvring into a parking spot and making a meal of it.
-They both saw it and allowed themselves to be distracted by the car’s shifts and turns, backwards and forwards into a space that was too small for it.
-An interval before the big reveal.
+A new generation Tesla CD (Clean Diesel) saloon was engaging its notorious automated parking system to manoeuvre into a parking spot between two pickups.
+They both saw it and allowed themselves to be distracted by the angular bodied car’s shifts and turns, backwards and forwards into a space that was too small for it.

 ‘We’ve know each other a long time.
 A lot of water passed under the bridge…’